 New to RDA:

 Capitalization: RDA Appendix A: LC policy is to follow the capitalization on the resource or follow the instructions in Appendix A.

 Diacritics: Transcribe when they appear; not necessary to add them when they are omitted from the resource.

-Abbreviation: RDA Appendix B: Transcribe as found on the RDA preferred source; otherwise do not use abbreviations
+Abbreviations: RDA Appendix B: Transcribe as found on the RDA preferred source; otherwise do not use abbreviations

 Parallel titles may be taken from anywhere on the resource, and are not enclosed in brackets